 A thin, hollow tube placed inside the ureter during surgery to ensure drainage of urine from the kidney into the bladder.
-J shaped curls are present at both ends to hold the tube in place and prevent migration, hence the description "Double J stent".
+J shaped curls are present at both ends to hold the tube in place and prevent migration, hence the description "double J stent".

-It allows the kidney(s) to drain urine by temporarily relieving any blockage, or to assist the kidney(s) in draining stone fragments freely into the bladder if definitive kidney stone surgery is carried out.
+It allows the kidney to drain urine by temporarily relieving any obstruction, or to assist the kidney in passing out stone fragments into the bladder after definitive kidney stone treatment.

 What symptoms will you notice?

 None of these symptoms are harmful and your body gets use to the stent over time.
 Simple analgesics may be helpful in controlling the discomfort (Panadol or Nurofen).
-All the symptoms resolve after stent removal once definitive treatment is completed.
+These symptoms resolve after stent removal.

-What if there is a string present?
+What if there is a string tether present?